 The publication of You, The Witness by Dastaan on MeraQissa stands as proof that poetry still has the power to cross oceans, connect hearts, and remind the world that words can preserve truth.

 Some books entertain.
 Others awaken.
-You, The Witness belongs to those that awaken.
+You, The Witness belong to those who awaken.
 It is a book that asks readers not just to understand but to feel.

 For anyone who seeks to know Palestine beyond news reports, this book offers a door.
 It brings the reader close to the heartbeat of a nation through poetry that speaks of both sorrow and hope.